Cortijo Sabila, a small boutique hotel in Andalucia, oozes charm, making it the perfect base for your trip to this part of Spain.

-Our rooms were beautiful , filled with lovely artefacts like paintings of flamenco dancers, a mirror shaped like a fan (used by female flamenco dancers) and cushions with quirky prints.
+The rooms, all en-suite, are decorated with paintings of flamenco dancers, a mirror shaped like a fan (used by female flamenco dancers) and cushions with quirky prints.
 Luxurious linen and branded toileteries add to the experience.

 The opinions in this article are entirely my own.
 I was not compensated for my stay in any way.